cleanlang/clean/readme.md

 Define function `main`.
 It is called at the start of your program. `putLine` is an asynchronous function.

-### File copy program

-    include node-core
-    main = do
-      data <- readFile process.argv[2]
-      writeFile process.argv[3] data

-Copies file given as the first argument to the file with name given as the next argument.
-Example

-    $ clean copy.cl file1.txt file2.txt

-Both `readFile` and `writeFile` are asynchronous function.
-These are Evented IO functions.
-In `clean` you can do evented IO in `main` or `do` blocks only.

 ### Factorial function

     include node-core